petercai/notes/java/Choosing the Right Java Collection.md

-# Choosing the Right Java Collection | Baeldung
+# Choosing the Right Java Collection

 We’re finally running a Black Friday launch.
 All Courses are **30% off** until **the end of this week:**